LordByku/ingswAM2021-Baldelli-Battellani-Byku/README.md

 [Andrea Byku](https://github.com/LordByku)

-## Funzionalità implementate
+## Implemented features

-* Regole Complete
+* Complete rules
 * CLI + GUI
 * Socket
-* _3 Funzionalità Avanzate:_
+* _3 Advanced features:_
-  * Partita in locale
+  * Local game
-  * Resistenza alle disconnessioni
+  * Resilience to disconnections
-  * Editor dei parametri
+  * Parameter Editor

-## Istruzioni per l'esecuzione
+## Instructions to run the game

 ### Server
-Per lanciare il server posizionarsi nella directory /deliverables/final/AM24_jar e lanciare da terminale il seguente comando:
+To launch the server open this path (/deliverables/final/AM24_jar) from terminal and run the following command:

 bash

-java -jar AM24.jar server _[port]_
+java -jar AM24.jar server [_port_]

 ### Client
-Per lanciare il client posizionarsi nella directory /deliverables/final/AM24_jar e lanciare da terminale il comando corrispondente alla modalità:
+To launch the client open this path (/deliverables/final/AM24_jar) from terminal and choose the command to run:

 #### CLI
-Per giocare con la CLI:
+To play with the CLI:

 bash

-java -jar AM24.jar client _[hostname]_ _[port]_ cli
+java -jar AM24.jar client [_hostname_] [_port_] cli

 #### GUI
-Per giocare con la GUI:
+To play with the GUI:

 bash

-java -jar AM24.jar client _[hostname]_ _[port]_ gui
+java -jar AM24.jar client [_hostname_] [_port_] gui

 ### Editor
-Per lanciare l'editor dei parametri posizionarsi nella directory /deliverables/final/AM24Editor_jar e lanciare da terminale il seguente comando:
+To launch the parameter editor open this path (/deliverables/final/AM24Editor_jar) from terminal and run the following command:

 bash